AbderrahmaneLahrichi/Tic_Tac_Toe-Game/README.md

 	pip install pygame
 ```

-##  Open the tictactoe_game.py file and run a it to play the game.
+###  Finally open the tictactoe_game.py file and run a it to play the game.

 ## Demo Video